muhammadakidtaqiuddin-coder/SSD-Website-Project/README.md

 DB_PASSWORD=
 ```

-> 📁 The database file (database.sqlite) is located in the database/ folde
+> 📁 The database file (ssd_project.sql) is located in the database/ folder

 **7. Run Database Migrations**